News / Ball Python Not Eating? 12 Reasons and What to Do

 When to worry and when to wait

 You worry when weight drops, when symptoms appear, or when the refusal does not match any of the 12 causes above.
-In those cases, the snake needs a reptile vet, not another prey item wiggled in front of its face.
+In those cases, the snake needs a reptile vet.

 The Rule of Thumb